 Always at the heart of the Originals’ best chances, Allen then saw a free-kick saved comfortably by Addison before he got fifth-time lucky around the quarter-hour mark.
 Again, it came from a high ball forward, this time from Angus Mackay, and Addison misjudged the bounce as he came flying out of his goal.
-Allen was through but brought down by a desperate last-ditch lunge from Jacob Fallaize.
-It would have surely been an instant dismissal for the defender in any other game or circumstance, but Allen instead got back to his feet quickly enough to knock the loose ball in anyway and give the Originals the lead.
+Allen was through but brought down by a desperate last-ditch lunge from Frank Tobin.
+It would have surely been an instant dismissal in any other game or circumstance, but Allen instead got back to his feet quickly enough to knock the loose ball in anyway and give the Originals the lead.

 The GFC XI started to come into the game more after that, and were on top for the rest of the half.
 Tardif blocked at the near post as Gauvain drove at goal from the angle, while Fin Whitmore fired over on the turn from 25 yards and Jacob Fallaize directed a corner into the side netting.
 Louis Graham, was then denied by Tardif from point-blank range after a high cross had dropped in the area.